 But when I went there, they were using an interim building since the old and original one was being refurbished.
 That building ended up demolished and replaced by the current and modern one.

-Even though at first glance it was a little scary, because of what they say about taking pictures in North Korea and all that jazz, I tried snapping some photos of the Aeroplanes I had by my side.
+Even though at first glance it was a little scary, because of what they say about taking photos in North Korea and all that jazz, I tried snapping some photos of the Airplanes I had by my side.

 Surprisingly, this wasn’t an issue at all.
 But they asked us to hasten our way to the terminal for immigration and customs formalities.

-Who would have thought they would give me more hell about taking pictures in Bogota than in Pyongyang, wankers!
+Who would have thought they would give me more hell about taking photos in Bogotá than in Pyongyang, wankers!